Who is an asylum seeker?

 • Right to an interpreter in your language or one you can understand

-• Provide all identification informatio, say the truth and not conceal relevant information
+• Provide all identification information, tell the truth and do not conceal relevant information

-• Provide and facilitate clarfication of the events and personal reasons for your application
+• Provide and facilitate clarification of the events and personal reasons for your application

-• Respond to all questions pose and provide documental information to support arguments
+• Respond to all questions posed and provide documentary information to support arguments

-• Justify adequately the reasons for an illegal entry, if applies
+• Justify the reasons for an illegal entry, if it applies

 • Notify any change in family composition (birth, marriage, divorce, etc.)

-• Not engage in activities prohibited for foreigners and abstain from leaving the Dominican Republic
+• Do not engage in activities prohibited for foreigners and abstain from leaving the Dominican Republic

 • Inform their place of residency and notify the Oficina Nacional de Refugiados/National Refugee Office (ONR) within two (2) days of any changes.